 DAY ONE: Discover farm-fresh winter produce

-Plan on arriving in Bredbo, just north of Cooma, by 10.30am so the kids have plenty of time to play with SongLu and Tawdiffu, the pair of adorable dog mascots that race around the grounds of Macenmist Black Truffles and Wines.
-The winter months are prime season for black Périgords, and the estate’s sharp-nosed pooches will help you hunt them out where they grow, at the base of oak and hazel trees.
-On the Family Truffle Hunt, you’ll follow the truffle dogs around the property, hunting nuggets of the prized, aromatic fungus, sit down with your hosts to enjoy a three-course lunch laden with your unearthed treasures.
+Plan on arriving in Bredbo, just north of Cooma, by mid-morning so the kids have plenty of time to play with SongLu and Tawdiffu, the pair of adorable dog mascots that race around the grounds of Macenmist Black Truffles and Wines.
+The winter months are prime season for black Périgords, and the estate’s sharp-nosed pooches will help you uncover where they grow: at the base of oak and hazel trees.
+On the Family Truffle Hunt, you’ll follow the truffle dogs around the property, hunting nuggets of the prized, aromatic fungus.

 Once you’re sufficiently refuelled, set out on the Kosciuszko Alpine Way with your GPS set for Jindabyne.
-The lakeside alpine town is the gateway to the high country’s major ski fields of Perisher, Thredbo and Charlotte Pass.
+The lakeside alpine town is the gateway to the high country’s major ski fields of Perisher, Thredbo, Selwyn and Charlotte Pass.

 Channel the European Alps at Bacco Italian Restaurant, a long-time Jindabyne favourite in a wood-panelled dining room reminiscent of a chalet.
-The kitchen prepares the kind of food you crave after a long day inhaling fresh alpine air – think spaghetti tutto mare with Moreton Bay bug, king prawns and squid; pizzas; or seared snapper.
+The kitchen prepares the kind of food you crave after a long day in the fresh alpine air – think spaghetti tutto mare with Moreton Bay bug, king prawns and squid; pizzas; or seared snapper.
 There's also a kid’s menu for little ones 12 years and younger.

 DAY TWO: Pull on your beanie & lace up your ski boots

-Take your pick of the region’s snow resorts for an afternoon of skiing and boarding.
-Thredbo’s 50-plus runs include the longest in the country, not to mention terrain parks and Australia’s only mountain gondola – a scenic ride for both skiers and non-skiers.
-At the top of the ride you’ll find Merritts Mountain House at the top for a hearty late lunch (and cheeky glass of wine).
+Come afternoon, take your pick of the region’s snow resorts for an afternoon of skiing and boarding.
+Thredbo’s 50-plus runs include the longest in the country, plus there are terrain parks and Australia’s only mountain gondola, Merritts Gondola, a scenic ride for both skiers and non-skiers.
+At the top of the ride you’ll find Merritts Mountain House, perfect for a hearty après ski burger and glass of wine.

-Perisher and its surrounding snowfields, meanwhile, comprise the largest alpine resort in the Southern Hemisphere, with runs for all experience levels across 1,245 hectares.
-This expanse also includes five terrain parks, half-pipes, cross-country trails, and fields for tobogganing and tubing on the designated slope beside Perisher Valley Car Park on Pipers Ridge.
+Meanwhile, Perisher and its surrounding snowfields comprise the largest alpine resort in the Southern Hemisphere, with runs for all experience levels across 1,245 hectares.
+This expanse also includes terrain parks, half-pipes, cross-country trails, and tobogganing and tubing in a dedicated area.

-Pull off your boots in time to warm up at Wildbrumby Distillery, the glühwein or baked apple schnapps the only tonic you need after a fun-filled day in the high country; the kids will love a bowl of the apple streudel.
-After dessert, let them loose in the sculpture garden before you drive on to Jindabyne Brewing for hot chips and a Kiandra Golden Ale, brewed using hops grown on the southern side of the range.
+Post snow-activity, pull off your boots in time to warm up at Wildbrumby Distillery.
+A sour cherry or butterscotch schnapps will be the only tonic you need after a fun-filled day in the high country; the kids will love a bowl of the apple streudel.
+After dessert, let them loose in the sculpture garden before you drive on to Jindabyne Brewing for a cob loaf, grilled skewers and draught beer.

-In a valley between Jindabyne and Thredbo, Crackenback Farm also comes with a guesthouse.
-But you don’t have to be checked in to enjoy a paddock-to-plate meal in the restaurant.
-Book a table by the open fire, and order generous plates of French farmhouse-style fare, whether twice-baked cheese souffle or oxtail pie with red wine jus.
-The kids will love the hot chocolate mousse for dessert.
+In a valley between Jindabyne and Thredbo, Crackenback Farm also boasts a cosy guesthouse, but you don’t have to be checked in to enjoy a paddock-to-plate meal in the restaurant.
+Book a table by the open fire, and order generous plates of French farmhouse-style fare – the kids will love the date pudding for dessert.

-Leave the kids with dad and stretch snow-weary limbs in a hatha class at Jindabyne Yoga Shala, before grabbing coffees, hot chocolates and cinnamon doughnuts to take away from Nimmitabel Bakery, the aroma of freshly baked pies and sourdough warming the room.
+Let the kids sleep in with either obliging parent, and stretch snow-weary limbs in a hatha yoga class at Jai Yoga, before grabbing coffees, hot chocolates and cinnamon doughnuts to take away from Friday Flat Donut Hut.

-Relaxed and toasty post-hot chocolate, head back to Avonside to check out, then drive north to Yarrangobilly Caves, a necklace of astonishing limestone stalactites and stalagmites hundreds of thousands of years old.
-Take the three-kilometre Yarrangobilly River trail loop to reach a natural thermal pool that’s 27°C year round – perfect for a quick dip, even when surrounded by snow, before continuing your journey back to Sydney.
+Relaxed and toasty post-hot chocolate, head back to Avonside to check out, then drive north to Yarrangobilly Caves, a series of astonishing caves with stalactites and stalagmites formed from limestone that’s millions of years old.
+Take the 3km Yarrangobilly River trail loop to reach a natural Yarrangobilly Caves Thermal Pool that’s 27°C year-round – perfect for a quick dip, even when surrounded by snow, before continuing your journey back to Sydney.

-The Snowy Mountains region is closer to Canberra than to Sydney, but nonetheless, the scenic four-hour drive south from the NSW capital can be part of the adventure.
-Your epic road trip takes you through the mist-draped villages of the Southern Highlands, skirting Lake George and passing Canberra before arriving in Cooma, the largest town in the Snowy Mountains.
+The Snowy Mountains region is a scenic five-and-a-half-hour drive south of Sydney.
+Your epic road trip will take you through the mist-draped villages of the Southern Highlands and skirting Lake George before arriving in Cooma, the largest town in the Snowy Mountains.
 This is the start of the legendary Kosciuszko Alpine Way, a 170km route carving through the range toward Khancoban, with Australia’s loftiest peak (Mount Kosciuszko) as your backdrop.